bthornemail/research-pilot/docs/DEMO_GUIDE.md

 - **Users**: 100,000 simulated users
 - **Scenario**: Economic crisis simulation
 - **Purpose**: Stress testing under extreme conditions
+- **Note**: This scenario is not fully implemented.
+It currently runs the same simulation as the "Large Scale Demo".

 ## Understanding the Output